Leukemia Program at Northside Hospital

 NH-Leukemia Program FACT’s:

-• Provides leukemia patients with innovative clinical research trials, outstanding clinical care, and a wide range of services including education, emotional and psychological support.
+Provides leukemia patients with innovative clinical research trials, outstanding clinical care, and a wide range of services, including education and emotional and psychological support.

-• Diagnose and treats over 160 new leukemia and hematological malignancy patients each year.
+Diagnoses and treats over 300 new leukemia and hematological malignancy patients each year.

 NH-Leukemia Program: Why refer early to NH-BMT?

-• NH-BMT program is the only adult BMT Program in Georgia to achieve survival outcomes that significantly exceeded the expected survival rate for allogeneic transplants for the last 14 consecutive reporting cycles (2009-2022).1,2.
+The NH-BMT program is the only adult BMT Program in Georgia to achieve survival outcomes that significantly exceeded the expected survival rate for allogeneic transplants for the last 14 consecutive reporting cycles (2009-2023).1,2.

-1. For the fourteenth consecutive year (2009-2022), NH-BMT achieved survival outcomes that significantly exceeded the expected range, as reported in the Center for International Blood and Marrow Transplant Research's Final 2022 Transplant Center Specific Survival Report, December 2022, and from reported outcome data from Be The Match®.
+1. For the fifteen consecutive years (2009-2023), NH-BMT achieved survival outcomes that significantly exceeded the expected range, as reported in the Center for International Blood and Marrow Transplant Research's Final 2023 Transplant Center Specific Survival Report, December 2023, and from reported outcome data from Be The Match®.